PhD in Mathematics degree requirements

 • Numerical Analysis: (MATH:5800-MATH:5810); Theoretical Numerical Analysis I & II (MATH:6850 - MATH:6860)

-A Ph.D. student must pass (grade of C- and higher) at least two courses in each of three areas.
+A PhD student must pass (grade of C- and higher) at least two courses in each of three areas.
 Only the fifth 5000-level course sequence that was not counted towards the Core Areas and Core Courses requirement in part I can count for this breadth requirement.

 Graduate-level courses transferred from other universities may be used to satisfy part of the breadth requirements, subject to approval of the DGS and the Graduate Committee.

-V. Academic Registration
+V. Academic registration

-According to Section XII.
-Doctor's Degrees, C. Academic Registration Requirement of the Graduate College Manual of Rules and Regulations : All doctoral programs will contain a minimum of 72 semester hours of graduate work.
 Of those 72 semester hours, at least 39 must be earned while registered in The University of Iowa Graduate College.
 After completing 21 semester hours of graduate work under Graduate College registration and in compliance with the Graduate College policy for time limits on academic credit, i.e., courses ten years or older may not be counted toward the degree, students must complete an additional 18 semester hours to be taken as follows: (1) enrollment as a full-time student (9 semester hours minimum) in each of two semesters, or (2) enrollment for a minimum of 6 semester hours in each of three semesters.
-A student must be registered in the semester in which (s)he earns her/his degree.
+A student must be registered in the semester in which they earn their degree.

-Notes relative to the M.S. in Mathematics
+Notes relative to the MS in Mathematics

-As mentioned above an entering Ph.D. student may register for one or two area exam(s) before the beginning of graduate study without being registered for the Ph.D.
-Qual Exam.
-The Ph.D. student will be able to carry forward the area exam mark(s) with a pass ("Ph.D. level pass" or "Master's level pass") for the Master Comprehensive Examination.
+As mentioned above an entering PhD student may register for one or two area exam(s) before the beginning of graduate study without being registered for the PhD Qual Exam.
+The PhD student will be able to carry forward the area exam mark(s) with a pass ("PhD level pass" or "Master's level pass") for the Master Comprehensive Examination.

-Ph.D. students are generally automatically registered as a Secondary Program of Study to the Program I or III of the Math M.S.
-To be conferred the M.S.
-Math degree please be aware of the following rule in Section X. Master's Degrees, J. Final Examination of the Graduate College Manual of Rules and Regulations: A student must graduate within one calendar year after passing the final examination for a master's degree; failure to meet this deadline will require reexamination of the student.
-For example if you pass the M.S.
-Comp.
+PhD students are generally automatically registered as a Secondary Program of Study to the Program I or III of the Math MS. To be conferred the MS Math degree please be aware of the following rule in Section X. Master's Degrees, J. Final Examination of the Graduate College Manual of Rules and Regulations: A student must graduate within one calendar year after passing the final examination for a master's degree; failure to meet this deadline will require reexamination of the student.
+For example, if you pass the MS Comp.
 Exam in the fall, the deadline to apply to be conferred the MS degree is March 1 of the following calendar year.

 Check also the section Master of Science in the Mathematics Graduate Programs of Study.